learn-co-curriculum/skills-course-introduction/README.md

 Welcome to Flatiron School’s Intro to Front End Web Development.
 We’re delighted that you have chosen to learn to code with us.
 In our 10-week, part-time course, you’ll learn the fundamentals of front-end web development - including including HTML (HyperText Markup Language), CSS (Cascading Style Sheets), and programming with JavaScript.

-Whether your goal is to perfect your CMS, build your own site, or code for fun —this course will ensure you don’t only speak code, but possess the insight to create it on your own.
+Whether your goal is to perfect your CMS, build your own site, or code for fun —this course will ensure you don’t only gain the ability to _read others' code_, you gain the insight to _create it on your own_.

 ## Expectation Setting